Fall Recruitment 2026

 Living in a Chapter Facility:

-The University of Montana is home to 7 chapter facilities that house all of our Panhellenic Sororities and most of our IFC Fraternities.
-Students that join a chapter have the opportunity to live in the facility throughout their time as a Vandal, which also satisfies the university's first-year live on-campus requirement.
-The average cost of living in a chapter facility is $500-$5,000 per semester which includes membership dues, room rent, meals, and more.
+The University of Montana is home to seven chapter facilities that house all of our Panhellenic Sororities and IFC Fraternities.
+Students that join a chapter have the opportunity to live in the facility (after they have satisfied the UM incoming student on-campus living requirement).
+The average cost of living in a chapter facility is around $5,000 per semester which includes membership dues, room rent, meals, and more.
 All chapter facilities are independently owned and operated by local or national housing corporations.

 The Joining Process:

 There are many opportunities throughout the year to become a member of our community.
-One of the most common is to attend formal recruitment in the fall semester.
+One of the most common is to attend formal recruitment in the fall semester of each year.
 During recruitment, members of sororities, fraternities, and prospective members get to meet one another and explore membership opportunities through meaningful conversations and events.
 These opportunities are designed to build relationships, provide education and build confidence in the decision-making process.
-Fall recruitment is open to new and current U of M students as well as transfer students.
+Fall recruitment is open to new and current UM students as well as transfer students.

 Expectations of Membership